 Even if the authors presented their Native American characters as noble and highlighted their “prowess,” the Native Americans inevitably vanished at the end of the novel, poem, or play, reinforcing the belief that Native Americans would disappear under the feet of “civilization” as it methodically plodded towards them.
 Along with this, the texts arose out of national discussions surrounding Native American removal, specifically Cherokee and Creek, in the Southeastern United States.
 This is the mileu that Apess wrote within.
 This is the mileu that brings a heightened significance to his ancestry and to his eulogy for his ancestor.
 This is the mileu that Apess countered by showing the United States that Native Americans existed, and thrived, among them.

 This post only touches on the broad topic of King Philip, William Apess, and American literature that I outline here.
 I am doing more research on this topic, so stay tuned for more in the future.
 If you would like to find out more about King Philip, his life and his impact of early American culture, see Jill Lepore’s The Name of War: King Philip’s War and the Origins of American Identity (1998).
 What are your thoughts?
 Observations?
 Let me know in the comments below.

 Note: Philip was not King of the Pequots, as Apess says.
-Barry O’Connell and Philip F. Gura discuss this.
+He was Wampanoag Barry O’Connell and Philip F. Gura discuss this.